MVS & SM Master's Admissions

 Three (3) letters of recommendation in support of the student's application must be submitted.
 These letters should ordinarily be from professors at the student's last degree-granting institution.
 Recommenders must complete their recommendations online.
 When the applicant registers the recommenders' names in the Rackham application, an email is automatically sent with a link to enter the recommendation online.
 Applicants should check the status of their recommendations on the Rackham website status page.
 Additional details on the Rackham website, Letters of Recommendation page.

-We require one scanned or electronic transcript uploaded to the online application for all undergraduate and/or graduate programs in which you have received a degree.
-We will accept unofficial transcripts for the review of your application and will require official transcripts if offered admission.
+We require one scanned or electronic official transcript uploaded to the online application for all undergraduate and/or graduate programs in which you have received a degree.
 If you have not yet completed your baccalaureate degree, you may submit a current (in-progress) transcript now and a final transcript showing degree conferral upon graduation.

 3. Academic Statement of Purpose